centreon/centreon-documentation/en/mobile/introduction.md

 ## Pre-requisites

-To be able to connect your mobile App. to your Centreon platform:
+To be able to connect your mobile application to your Centreon platform:

 - Run at least iOS >= 13.x and Android >= 8 on your device
 - Have a Centreon plateform >= 20.04